PriiDash(TM) was registered on SourceForge.net on Jun 8, 2011.

 [Back] [Top]

 - Hardware: We need a laptop or netbook, and an ELM327 compatible OBD-USB device.
 Connect the hardware and set the baud rate to 2M bps.
+(We need at least 500K bps and preferably 1 or 2M to fully utilize all data available for gen 2 Prius.
+For "query only" operation, updating fewer gauges and less frequently, the baud rate can be lower.)
 Just as an example and without any implied endorsement or promotion, I am currently using an Eee PC 1001PXD-EU17 10.1-inch netbook with Intel Atom N455 CPU, 1 GB RAM and Win7 Starter (as out of box without any upgrade), and an OBDLink device.
+(I have since upgraded to 2 GB RAM without any change in performance.
+OBDLink SX also works.)
+A Fujitsu Q702 tablet PC is used for recent development though I expect the old netbook to still work fine.

 - devel/cmake